nullstack/nullstack.github.io/articles/full-stack-lifecycle.md

 This method will run after your component leaves the DOM.

-This is the place to clean up whatever you set up in the *hydrate*.
+This is the place to clean up whatever you set up in the *hydrate* method.

 The instance will be garbage collected after the promise is resolved.